mattludwigs/johnny-cache/README.md

 # Johnny Cache v0.0.1

-Johnny is a simple and light weight, in memory, JSON UDP cache server in Go!
+Johnny Cache is a simple and light weight, in memory, JSON UDP cache server in Go!

 ## Why not TCP or HTTP?